Today's Articles

 For 50 years, Rogers investigated and reported the accomplishments of ancient and contemporary African people, contributing to such publications as The Crisis, American Mercury, the Messenger, The Negro World, Pittsburgh Courier, and Survey Graphic.
 When publishing houses refused to publish his works, Rogers published them himself.
 His most acclaimed works are "From Superman to Man," his first book, published in 1917; "One-Hundred Amazing Facts About the Negro," "The Real Facts About Ethiopia," "Sex and Race," "Nature Knows No Color-Line," and "The World's Great Men of Color."

 Rogers was the first Black war correspondent.
-He became a scholar unparalleled in assembling information about African people and probably did more to popularize African history than any writer of the 20th century.
+He became an unparalleled scholar in assembling information about African people and probably did more to popularize African history than any writer of the 20th century.
 Rogers wrote and published over 16 books and pamphlets covering the entire spectrum of the global African community, from ancient and modern Africa to Asia, Australia, the South Pacific, Europe, and the Western Hemisphere.

 Joel Augustus Rogers died in 1966.